 - Add rolled oats, oat flour, peanut butter, coconut oil, and brown sugar to a food processor and process until you have a sticky texture.

 - Press the mixture into the pan, pushing up the sides and level off the edges.
 Put the pan in the freezer while you make the filling.

 - Melt the chocolate chips in a water bath.
 Bring a pot of a few inches of water to a boil on a stove.
 Add the chocolate chips to a heatproof container and set the container into the water.
 Be very careful not to allow a single drop of water to enter the chocolate or it will seize.

 - Turn off the stove, and stir the chocolate until all chips are melted.
 Peel the avocado.
 Open the can of coconut milk and stir.
 If any solids have separated out, set the can in a pot of simmering water, and stir until solids have melted.

-- Add melted chocolate, peeled avocado, coconut milk, nut butter, and Florida Crystals® Organic Raw Cane Sugar into a blender and process until smooth.
+- Add melted chocolate, peeled avocado, coconut milk, nut butter, and sugar into a blender and process until smooth.

 - Pour the filling into the chilled crust.

 - Top with frosting rosettes or sprinkle with nuts and/or mini chocolate chips (optional)